Vintage Radio, Vintage Cars, Vintage Brain

 Hallicrafters R-48A, R-46, R-46A, R-46B, Collins 270G-2

-This is a Johnson Desk Kilowatt, found in a warehouse along with the Ranger and Valiant.
+Johnson Desk Kilowatt, found in a warehouse along with the Ranger and Valiant.
 It took about four rolls of paper towels and a gallon of Windex to clean off all the accumulated grime.
-The National HRO-60 was added later.
-This set-up is pictured in the 1998 CQ Vintage Radio Calendar.

-And here is the pile in the basement awaiting its turn on the workbench.
+And here was some of the pile in the basement awaiting its turn on the workbench.

 Some "boatanchor" info I have collected